Frequently Asked Questions:

 • At what age are you able to start a franchise?

-Our minimum age is 18, with a mature and responsible personality and hard working attributes.
+Our minimum age is 21, with a mature and responsible personality and hard working attributes.
 We of course have a criteria for a franchisee as the franchise is not suitable of everyone.
-Strong customer service skills and a willingness to follow a proven system are essential.
+Strong customer service skills, a positive outlook and a willingness to follow and implement a proven system are essential attributes.

 • What does the franchise cost?